-Contrary to the misinformation provided in that popular song, the fox does not make that jibberish that the song claims; although foxes do make around 40 different and unique vocalizations and some very strange.
+Contrary to the misinformation provided in that popular song, the fox does not make that gibberish that the song claims.
+Although foxes do make around 40 different and unique vocalizations and some very strange.
 Yep, this article is all about the fox.
 You can even say this article is rather … foxy?
-Read on and make sure you comment below.

 First the Stats…

 Scientific name: Vulpes

 Height: Up to 20 inches, plus the tail

 Now on to the Facts!